MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch6.md

 ### Configuring the Reset button

-There will be situations where the user makes a mistake, accidently throws the object away or just wants to reset the experience.
+There will be situations where the user makes a mistake, accidentally throws the object away or just wants to reset the experience.
 The Reset button adds the ability to restart the experience.

 1. Select the Reset button.
 In the base scene, it’s named ResetRoundButton.